-The seven countries (out of a total of 196 countries) that are not IMF members are: Cuba, East Timor, North Korea, Liechtenstein, Monaco, Taiwan and Vatican City.
-The IMF has 11 members that are not sovereign countries: Anguilla, Aruba, Barbados, Cabo Verde, Curacao, Hong Kong, Macao, Montserrat, Netherlands Antilles, Sint Maarten and Timor-Leste.
+The seven countries (out of a total of 196 countries) that are not IMF members are Cuba, East Timor, North Korea, Liechtenstein, Monaco, Taiwan, and Vatican City.
+The IMF has 11 members that are not sovereign countries: Anguilla, Aruba, Barbados, Cabo Verde, Curacao, Hong Kong, Macao, Montserrat, Netherlands Antilles, Saint Maarten, and Timor-Leste.

 Members do not receive equal votes.
 Instead, they have voting shares based on a quota.
 The quota is based on their economic size.
 If they pay their quota, they receive the equivalent in voting shares.
-The number of voting shares was updated in 2010.
-That gave emerging market members more voting authority.
-Here are the Member Quotas and Voting Shares.
+The Member Quotas and Voting Shares was updated in 2010.

 The role of the IMF has increased since the onset of the 2008 global financial crisis.
 In fact, an IMF surveillance report warned about the economic crisis but was ignored.
 As a result, the IMF has been called upon more and more to provide global economic surveillance.
-It's in the best position to do so because its requires members to subject their economic policies to IMF scrutiny.
-Member countries also committed to pursuing policies that are conducive to reasonable price stability.
-They agree to avoid manipulating exchange rates for unfair competitive advantage.
+It's in the best position to do so because it requires members to subject their economic policies to IMF scrutiny.
+Member countries are also committed to pursuing policies that are conducive to reasonable price stability, and they agree to avoid manipulating exchange rates for unfair competitive advantage.

 Many emerging market members argued that it was time for a Director to come from one of their countries.
 That reflects the growing economic clout of these countries.
-They proposed many excellent candidates.
-They included Singapore Finance Minister Tharman Shanmugaratnam, former Turkish Economic Minister Kemal Dervis and India's Montek Singh Ahluwalia, a former IMF director.
-Instead, France replaced Strauss-Kahn with Lagarde, the country's respected Finance Minister.
+They proposed many excellent candidates including Singapore Finance Minister Tharman Shanmugaratnam, former Turkish Economic Minister Kemal Dervis, and India's Montek Singh Ahluwalia, a former IMF director.
+Instead, France replaced Strauss-Kahn with Lagarde, the country's well-respected Finance Minister.

 The IMF was created at the 1944 Bretton Woods conference.
 It sought to rebuild Europe after World War II.
 The Conference also set up a modified gold standard to help countries maintain the value of their currencies.
 The planners wanted to avoid the trade barriers and high-interest rates that helped cause the Great Depression.